albarji/teaching-environments/deeplearning/README.md

     conda env create -f environment-linux-gpu.yml

 and follow the same steps as for the CPU version.
-If you find issues when importing tensorflow or keras, install the latest [nVidia Toolkit](https://developer.nvidia.com/cuda-toolkit) and repeat the steps.
+If you find issues when importing tensorflow or keras, you will need the find out what CUDA version is appropriate for your nVidia GPU and driver version, and modify the contents of the environment file to make use of an appropriate **cudatoolkit** version.

 ## Windows